cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.3.1v0.1
 An SPF policy SHALL be published for each domain that fails all non-approved senders.

-- Rationale
-  -  An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
 Publishing an SPF policy for each agency domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
 SPF is required for federal, executive branch, departments and agencies by Binding Operational Directive 18-01, "Enhance Email and Web Security."
-- Last Modified: February 14, 2024
+- Last Modified:_ February 14, 2024
 - Notes
   - SPF defines two different "fail" mechanisms: fail (indicated by `-`, sometimes refered to as hardfail) and softail (indicated by `~`).
 Fail, as used in this baseline policy, refers to hardfail (i.e., `-`).